Skip to main content

 My dog’s leg keeps getting wrapped in the leash.
 What’s wrong?

 Leash wrapping under the front leg is a front-clip problem.
 It happens when the leash goes slack and the dog turns.
-Solutions: use a shorter leash, keep tension consistent, or try a harness with the chest clip slightly higher up the sternum.
+Solutions: use a shorter leash, keep tension consistent, or try a use with the chest clip slightly higher up the sternum.

 Is front-clip actually proven to reduce pulling?